saulcombes/saulcombes.github.io/Projects/Commentary.md

 ## Overview

 The commentary begins by outlining the fragility of public understanding around AMR.
-As the commentary notes, *“public understanding of AMR remains fragile, shaped by social media rather than specialist channels.”* With terms like *“superbug,” “silent pandemic,”* and *“post‑antibiotic apocalypse”* dominating communication, AMR is often framed in emotionally charged, oversimplified language.
+As the commentary notes, *“public understanding of AMR remains fragile, shaped by social media rather than specialist channels.”* With terms like *“superbug", “silent pandemic",* and *“post‑antibiotic apocalypse”* dominating communication, AMR is often framed in emotionally charged, oversimplified language.

 This creates an environment where: